 Like all surgical procedures, dental implant surgery has certain benefits and risks.
 However, long-term side effects are unlikely.
-This is especially true when you receive treatment from an experienced practitioner, like Dr. Joe McIntyre or Dr. Dan Whiting.
+This is especially true when you receive treatment from an experienced practitioner, like Dr. Joe McIntyre, Dr. Dan Whiting, or Dr. Kelsey Rockey.
 We can help you fully understand the benefits and risks of dental implants during a consultation at our Bridgewater, VA, office.
 At Smiles for Life Dental Care, we offer highly personalized care, and we use the latest treatment techniques.
 In this way, we can minimize your risk and ensure that you enjoy the many benefits of dental implants, including durability, stability, and preserved jawbone health.

 Benefits of Dental Implants